celestiaorg/docs/how-to-guides/quick-start.md

 celestia light start --p2p.network mocha --core.ip rpc-mocha.pops.one
 ```

-The `core.ip` flag is used to specify the consensus RPC endpoint's you want to connect to.
+The `core.ip` flag is used to specify the consensus RPC endpoints you want to connect to.
 We'll use `rpc-mocha.pops.one` from the [P-OPS team](https://pops.one) for Mocha testnet.

 Once you see this in the logs, you're ready to start posting data!